 We do not collect any credit card or debit card information from you.

-Your personal information may be used by us to:
+Your personal information may be collected, held, used and disclosed by us to:

 - verify your identity;